JuanLara18/JuanLara18/README.md

 <!-- About Section -->
 <p>
 My name is Juan David Lara.
-I am a mathematician and computer science student at the National University of Colombia.
+I am a mathematician and computer science student at the Universidad Nacional de Colombia.

 - 🎓 BSc in Mathematics | BSc in Computer Science (soon)
-- ⚒️ Computer equipment maintenance technician
+- ⚒️ Computer Repair Technician
 - ✨ I am passionate about teaching and programming
 - 🌱 I’m currently learning deep learning
 </p>